 top of page

-Writer's picture: Maryana LishmanMaryana Lishman
+Maryana Lishman

-Soaking in the bath after a long day.
+Soaking in the tub.

-A big drink from the tap.
+A big drink when you're thirsty.

-Chlorine creates a bleaching agent when mixed with water that sits on top of the surface, making it easy to breathe chlorine in our lungs.
-When combined with organic material like sweat, urine, skin and certain shampoos or soaps, chlorine can even create harmful toxins known as HAAs.
-Some studies even suggest inhalation of chlorine can lead to increased irritability, mood disturbances and even cognitive effects.
+Chlorine creates a bleaching agent when mixed with water that sits on top of the surface of our skin, making it easy to breathe into our lungs.
+When combined with organic compounds like sweat, urine, skin and certain shampoos or soaps, chlorine can even create harmful toxins known as HAAs.
+Some studies suggest inhalation of chlorine can even lead to increased irritability and mood disturbances plus exposure to chlorinated swimming pools in early life is also associated with higher risk of airway inflammation and IgE sensitization to dust mites, independent of other risk factors (see this study).

 New Zealand: